MENU

 Founding Vision

-The Mar Thoma Voluntary Evangelists' Association was formally constituted in 1919, born from the spiritual revival within the Malankara Mar Thoma Syrian Church.
+The Mar Thoma Voluntary Evangelists' Association born from the spiritual revival within the Malankara Mar Thoma Syrian Church.
 It emerged from a fervent desire among believers to actively participate in the church's evangelistic mission, moving beyond clerical leadership to lay involvement.

 Official Recognition